relaybox/auth/README.md

 ## About the "Auth" service

 The "auth" service is a group of Lambda functions that handle the entire authentication flow.
 From user registration and verification to authentication and session management.
-It also handles connection token verification from uws realtime service.
-To learn more about `uws`, head over to the [uws repo](https://github.com/relaybox/uws).
+It also handles connection token verification from core realtime service.
+To learn more about `core`, head over to the [core repo](https://github.com/relaybox/core).

 By leveraging strong cryptographic and security principles, this service can also be used as a standalone authentication service for any application that requires user authentication and session management.